KatyaFAF172/BD/Laboratory-work-7/README.md

 ![Nr6](https://github.com/KatyaFAF172/BD/blob/master/Laboratory-work-7/image/Nr6.PNG)

-I have a problem: the schemas are created, but there are errors.
-After removing these schemes and running the code, the same errors still appear.
-Also, I can not solve 7 and 8 tasks because they are associated with 6 task.
-====

 7. Modificati 2-3 interogari asupra bazei de date universitatea prezentate in capitolul 4 astfel ca numele tabelelor accesate sa fie descrise in mod explicit, tinind cont de faptul ca tabelele au fost mutate in scheme noi.